dsaidgovsg/terraform-modules/modules/core/ca/README.md

     cfssl/cfssl:1.3.2
 ```

 Ignore the `I have no name!` user name display in the interactive shell.
+This is only for `cfssl`
+command, and other commands such as `aws` and `openssl` should be run on the native set-up, so make
+sure that these other commands exist.

-Make sure that all commands (including the above ones) are run in `ca/`.
-The commands below will be
+All commands (including the above ones) are to be run in `ca/`.
+Also note that all commands below
-be compatible with either of the above methods used.

-Also note that below will make use of the KMS key alias `terraform`.
+will make use of the KMS key alias `terraform`.

 ## cfssl Configuration